bassagan/etl-testing-fwk/tests/e2e/ALLURE_README.md

 # Exercise 3: Integrating Allure Reports

-In this exercise, you'll learn how to integrate Allure reports into your pytest-based test automation framework.
+In this exercise, you'll learn how t o integrate Allure reports into your pytest-based test automation framework.
 Allure provides rich and detailed test reports that can help you better understand and analyze your test results.
 For more information about Allure, you can refer to the [official Allure documentation](https://docs.qameta.io/allure/).

 ## Objectives:
 * Install Allure and its pytest plugin